bastien-j/vue-toast/packages/docs/guide/conf-pause-on-hover.md

-# Close on click
+# Pause on hover

-The toasts can be closed by clicking them.
+The toasts delay can be paused by hovering them.

 :::tip
-By default, `closeOnClick` option is `enabled`.
+By default, `pauseOnHover` option is `enabled`.
 :::

-## Enabling / disabling `closeOnClick`
+## Enabling / disabling `pauseOnHover`

-To enable / disable `closeOnClick`, simply set the `closeOnClick` option:
+To enable / disable `pauseOnHover`, simply set the `pauseOnHover` option:

 ```vue
 <script setup>